 - back or leg pain, numbness, or weakness that does not improve with other treatments within six weeks

 - inability to control your bladder or bowels due to nerve damage or compression

 - problems with performing daily tasks, such as walking

 What to Expect During Percutaneous Discectomy & Disc Removal Surgery

 Your discectomy will take place in a Dignity Health surgery center or hospital.
-Your specific procedure will determine whether you have general or spinal anesthesia.
+Your specific procedure will determine whether you will receive general or spinal anesthesia.